njitacm/jerseyctf-2022-challenges/web/heres-my-password/README.md

 ## Hint
 * This is not intended to require manual brute force.
 What are some other types of brute force methods?
-* The active user from web/heres-my-password will not work for the "Forgot Password?" feature.

 ## Solution
 * Utilize BurpSuite (free version works) to conduct a password spraying brute force attack.